quantxt/api-docs/README.md

 ## Theia API documentations; Overview and Definitions

-**Theia** is a semantic data extraction tool.
-Theia can read PDF, HTML, Ms Excel, CSV and plain text documents and extract information in structured format using _dictionaries_.
-It is important to understand dictionaries and their utility in extraction context:
+**Theia** is a semantic data extraction tool that can read PDF, HTML, Ms Excel, CSV and plain text documents and extract information in structured format using _dictionaries_.
+It is important to understand _dictionaries_ their utility in extraction context:

 ### Dictionary